-The TGPC met quarterly during the biennium, as required by Texas Water Code, §26.404.
+The TGPC met quarterly during the biennium, as required by TWC, Section 26.404, with one exception - the FY2020 third quarter meeting was canceled due to the COVID-19 pandemic.
+The FY2020 fourth quarter meeting was conducted via videoconference using the Microsoft Teams platform.
 Regularly scheduled items on the TGPC agenda include subcommittee reports, groundwater-related presentations, roundtable discussions, business items, information exchanges, announcements, and public comment.
 In addition, agencies share and discuss current and ongoing rule development relating to the protection of groundwater.
-Meeting presentation topics during 2017 and 2018 included:
+Meeting presentation topics during 2019 and 2020 included: